 UC Berkeley Foundation Relations and Corporate Philanthropy also provides assistance to the campus community.

-- Foundation Directory Online (FDO): This research tool and service of the Foundation Center includes grantmaker profiles, grant information, maps and charts, 990 forms and much more.
+- Foundation Directory Online: This research tool and service includes grantmaker profiles, grant information, maps and charts, 990 forms and much more.
 FDO is available at UC Berkeley, based on the campus subscription provided by the Library.
 (Access through VPN required from off campus.)

 - Philanthropy News Digest RFPs: Philanthropy News Digest publishes RFPs and notices of awards as a free service for grant-making organizations and nonprofits.